Jalan McClendon: Los Angeles Wildcats

 On October 7, 2019, McClendon was one of many quarterbacks included in the draft pool of the 2020 XFL revival.
 On October 16, McClendon was drafted by the Los Angeles Wildcats during the Phase 5: Open Draft section.

 Prior to the Wildcats' first season, McClendon made the team as a backup quarterback for the team leading into their first career game.
 In the Wildcats' first ever game against the Houston Roughnecks, thanks to an injury to presumptive starting quarterback Josh Johnson going into the game, and an injury to Chad Kanoff, the quarterback that started the Wildcats' first ever game after a big hit, McClendon made his professional football debut, going 1 for 4 (25%) passing, no passing yards, and threw an interception.
 During the Wildcats' week 3 game against the DC Defenders, McClendon took over at quarterback, recording a 3-yard rush.
 McClendon would record no other stats for the remainder of the season, and the XFL shut down operations and laid off all employees after week five of their inaugural season.

 Vegas Vipers

 On November 15, 2022, McClendon was selected by the Vegas Vipers of the XFL during Phase 0 of the 2023 XFL draft.
 The Vipers folded when the XFL and USFL merged to create the United Football League (UFL).

 DC Defenders

 On January 15, 2024, McClendon was selected by the DC Defenders with the sixth overall pick in the Super Draft portion of the 2024 UFL dispersal draft.
 He signed with the team on January 22.
 On November 4, he re-signed with the Defenders.

 Houston Roughnecks

 On November 6, 2024, McClendon was traded to the Houston Roughnecks in exchange for CB Kiondre Thomas.
 McClendon was re-signed by the Roughnecks on July 10, 2025.

+Columbus Aviators

+On January 12, 2026, McClendon was allocated to the Columbus Aviators of the United Football League (UFL).